moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 Ideally we should automate as much of the [Remote Development Planning Process](#-remote-development-planning-process) workflow as possible.

-We have the following automation goals for the Remote Development Workflow.
-Unless otherwise noted, these rules are all defined in the [triage-ops `policies/groups/gitlab-org/ide/remote-development-workflow.yml` config files](https://gitlab.com/gitlab-org/quality/triage-ops/-/blob/master/policies/groups/gitlab-org/ide/remote-development))
+We have the following automation goals for this Workflow.
+Unless otherwise noted, these rules are all defined in the [triage-ops `policies/groups/gitlab-org/ide/remote-development-workflow.yml` config files](https://gitlab.com/gitlab-org/quality/triage-ops/-/blob/master/policies/groups/gitlab-org/ide/remote-development).

 | ID | Goal | Automation | Link(s) to implementation |
 | --- | --- | --- | --- |